maxfordham/mxf-code-docs/book/docs/developing-envsetup.md

 ## Prerequisite (requires admin p/w)

+Need to enable Hyper-V and WSL.
+Follow these steps:

+- winkey + "turn windows features on or off" (opens settings diabl
+- ensure the following settings are checked:
+  - [x] Hyper-V
+  - [x] Windows Subsystem for Linux

-Hyper-V should already be enabled on your laptop but if you are having issues then follow this article:
+If you are having issues then there is discussion in this artice:

 - https://mashtips.com/enable-virtualization-windows-10/